Podcast News: Reception

-"Podcast News" originally aired on the Fox network on November 15, 2020 from 8:00 to 8:31 p.m.
+"Podcast News" originally aired on the Fox network on November 15, 2020, from 8:00 to 8:31 p.m.
 In the United States, the episode was watched live by 3.50 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "'Podcast News,' named for the comedy drama Broadcast News, is a good parody of the podcast craze.
 In spite of its similarity to 'Bad Homer,' the episode is very current, a little tricky, and comes at us from a different kind of angle.
 The Simpsons have given us stories about Abe’s shady pasts.
 He's been around almost longer than anyone but Monty Burns, so he has a lot more past to shade.
 It's to his credit, Abe can bear the weight of the blame, especially at his age.
 The most frightening concept of the episode, however, is the level of personal information can be gleaned from colonoscopy technology.
 Filled with singularly funny one liners, 'Podcast News' manages to keep a sense of tension throughout, and ends on a satisfying morally ambiguous note."
 He also gave the episode four out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode an 8.5 out of 10.
+He hightlighted the murder mystery theme and the appearance of Yeardley Smith as herself.
+He thought that writer David X. Cohen "exceeded the expectations," and the episode was reminiscent of episodes from the 1990s.